Do You Suffer From Sleep Apnea?

 - Pregnancy complications

-Obstructive sleep apnea is generally caused by excess weight and obesity in most adults.
-During a sufferer’s nighttime sleep, they’re throat and tongue muscles will relax.
-This soft tissue can cause the airway to become blocked and prevent oxygen from being able to breathe in.
+Sleep apnea is a condition in which the airway becomes obstructed.
+In adults, a common cause of sleep apnea is excess weight.
+For most sleep apnea sufferers, their throat and tongue muscles will relax.
+This soft tissue can cause the airway to become blocked and prevent necessary oxygen flow.